shat700/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+In this scikit-learn pipeline a workspace and a curated environment were initialized followed by configuring the training run by creating a HyperDriveConfig and AutoMLConfig for comparison.
+Finally the run was submitted and the best model was saved and registered.
+The dataset is tabular which is imported from a URL in the training script.
+The data is one hot encoded

 **What are the benefits of the parameter sampler you chose?**